naschidaniel/fly-tirol/README.md

 ## Adding Content

 - Adding content is easy and can be done via the Github website.
 - The folder structure should be identical in the content and media folder.
 ### The ./content folder

 The markdown markup language is used for formatting the content.
 Read the [www.markdownguide.org/cheat-sheet](https://www.markdownguide.org/cheat-sheet/) for most relevant commands.

 The first section contains variables that should be changed with care.
 The second part contains pure markdown markup in which components can be inserted.
+Have a look to the DemoPage for all available [https://feelfree.tirol/markdown/](https://feelfree.tirol/markdown/) components.

 ```markdown